GLOBAL MARKETS-Euro gains, shares pare losses after U.S. data

 105.71 yen in Asian trading.

-Brent crude oil fell below $101 a barrel as a strong dollar
+Brent crude oil fell to $101 a barrel as a strong dollar

 depressed demand and the jobs data report suggested the U.S.